davidgsd/AllScan/README.md

 # AllScan Nodes, Accessories and How-To-Guides
 If you do not yet have a node or might like to upgrade your node, see [AllScan.info](https://allscan.info/) for How-To Guides, Nodes, USB Interfaces, Accessories and more.

-AllScan nodes, node modules, and USB interfaces provide extensive features and excellent audio quality - see the [Products Page](https://allscan.info/products/) for details.
+AllScan nodes, node modules, and USB interfaces provide extensive features and outstanding audio quality - see the [Products Page](https://allscan.info/products/) for details.

 # Configuration Files and Parameters
 Most nodes already have a number of Cfg files and to simplify the install process AllScan will try to use these rather than require redundant files/data to be created/entered.
 These files are as follows: